 Mayor Michael R. Bloomberg, New York City, issues a Proclamation in honor of Bearden’s legacy.

 Choreographer Garth Fagan honors Bearden with a new work titled DanceCollageforRomie.
-The new work, which premieres at the Joyce Theater in New York City, has three sections: “Matter and Materiel,” “Detail: Down Home Also,” and “Conjur Man.”
+The new work, which premieres at the Joyce Theater in New York City, has three parts: “Matter and Materiel,” “Detail: Down Home Also,” and “Conjur Man.”

 Bearden's collage, Family (1988), becomes the national poster for the U.S. Census Bureau's 2000 Census.